syakirarif/genshin_characters/README.md

 | <img src="screenshots/1_img_list.jpg" width="250"> | <img src="screenshots/2_img_search.jpg" width="250"> | <img src="screenshots/3_img_detail.jpg" width="250"> |

 ## Data Stream
 This simple app retrieve the data from the locally stored .json file.
-So, there isn't data retrieval from the internet yet.
+But the internet connection is required to retrieve images from the network.
 ## References
 All the characters' data and assets was referred from the [Genshin Impact Fandom Wiki](https://genshin-impact.fandom.com/wiki/) website.